 This article originally appeared on Savoteur.

 Caitriona is a private language tutor and founder of TPR Teaching.
 Caitriona has been teaching the English language since 2016.
-She has taught in schools in Spain and the U.K. and teaches online.
-On her blog, you will find tons of English language articles, worksheets, resources, tips, and advice for learners and teachers.
+She has taught in schools in Spain and the U.K., and she currently teaches online.
+You will find tons of language articles, worksheets, resources, tips, and advice for learners and teachers on her blog.